-PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF LAMAR ADVERTISING COMPANY The under signed hereby appoints Kevin P. Reilly, Jr., Sean E. Reilly and Jay L. Johnson, and each of them, with power to act without the other and with power signed needs appoints keyin P. Heiny, and search remy and say C. Someon, and each or others, was power to act washout the other and was power to n, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Lamar Advertisin It as proves and anotheys-in-fact and nevery automotes them to represent and vote, as proved on the other side, an the shares of camar paveriash Class A Common Stock which the undersigned is entitled to vote and, in their discretion, to vote upon such other business as may properly com Annual Meeting of Stockholders of the Company to be held May 28, 2020 or any adjournment thereof, with all powers which the undersigned would present at the Meeting.
-XY CARD, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
-IF NO DIRECTIO IS MADE BUT THE CARD IS SIGNED, THIS PROXY CARD WILL BE VOTED (IN ACCORDANCE WITH THE RECOMMENDATION OF THE BOARD O RS) FOR THE ELECTION OF ALL NOMINEES UNDER PROPOSAL 1, FOR PROPOSAL 2 AND 3, AND IN THE DISCRETION OF THE PROXIE SPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME REFORE THE MEETING.
-Add ress change/comments: - mara Teas changer commence.
+PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF LAMAR ADVERTISING COMPANY

+The undersigned hereby appoints Kevin P. Reilly, Jr., Sean E. Reilly and Jay L. Johnson, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Lamar Advertising Company Class A Common Stock which the undersigned is entitled to vote and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company to be held May 20, 2021 or any adjournment thereof, with all powers which the undersigned would possess if present at the Meeting.

+THIS PROXY CARD, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
+IF NO DIRECTION IS MADE BUT THE CARD IS SIGNED, THIS PROXY CARD WILL BE VOTED (IN ACCORDANCE WITH THE RECOMMENDATION OF THE BOARD OF DIRECTORS) FOR THE ELECTION OF ALL NOMINEES UNDER PROPOSAL 1, FOR PROPOSAL 2 AND IN THE DISCRETION OF THE PROXIES WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.